Who Are Your Readers? And How Can You Identify Them?

 Who Are Your Readers - Google Demograhics

-However, this data is not at all relevant concerning my books.
+However, this data is not at all relevant to my books.

 People who visit my blogs and Facebook Pages could come for a variety of reasons other than a genuine interest in buying and reading my books.

-Perhaps they stumbled upon my sites through Google or Facebook Search or came via backlinks from other sites, or out of happy, random clicking on Twitter.
+Perhaps they stumbled upon my sites through Google or Facebook Search, came via backlinks from other sites, or clicked on Twitter out of happy, random clicking.

 Are they predominantly men or women, and what age group are they?